Boeing restarts production of the still-grounded 737 MAX

 The MAX has been grounded since soon after the deadly crash of an Ethiopian Airlines MAX in March 2019, following the crash of a Lion Air MAX in Indonesia less than five months earlier, with a combined death toll of 346 people.

+Boeing’s future business relies upon the rebirth of this troubled airplane, which still has a backlog of more than 3,800 orders.

+The 737 in its various models has typically provided about half the revenue of the Commercial Airplanes division.
+Boeing has no alternative to offer in this size category of workhorse domestic jet and — especially now after the huge financial hit from the pandemic — there’s no question of Boeing being able to pay for the launch of a new plane in its place.

-As engineers worked on a fix for the flawed flight control system that brought down the two airliners, Boeing continued to build the plane at a lower production rate throughout 2018.
-But when approval from the Federal Aviation Administration (FAA) for the jet to fly again was repeatedly pushed out, Boeing halted production of the jet in January.
+As engineers worked throughout 2018 on a fix for the MAX’s flawed flight control system that brought down the two airliners, Boeing continued to build the plane at a lower production rate.
+But when approval from the Federal Aviation Administration (FAA) for the jet to fly again was repeatedly pushed out, Boeing finally halted production of the jet in January.

 Boeing still is hoping to win FAA clearance for the MAX in late summer or early fall and will slowly ramp up from Wednesday’s restart of the assembly line to be ready.